kushthakker/ocr-backend/readme.md

 ## Manual

 To run the application and execute the desired tasks, follow these steps:

+1. Clone the repo using following command :

+`git clone -b local https://github.com/kushthakker/ocr-backend.git`

+2. Switch to repo's directory `cd ocr-backend`

-1. Create a new Python virtual environment using the `venv` module:
+3. Create a new Python virtual environment using the `venv` module:

     `python -m venv myenv`

-2. Activate the virtual environment:
+4. Activate the virtual environment:

     -   For Windows:

         `myenv\Scripts\activate`

     -   For Unix/Linux/Mac:

         `source myenv/bin/activate`

     Once the virtual environment is activated, you'll notice that the command prompt changes to indicate the active environment.

-3. Ensure that you have all the necessary dependencies installed.
+5. Ensure that you have all the necessary dependencies installed.
 You can install them by running the following command in the terminal:

 ```